Footscray, Victoria: Other arts events and organisations

+The Drill Hall is also home to the Snuff Puppets, a theatre company founded in 1992 that makes giant puppets.

-In 2013 the City of Maribyrnong ran a competition for a $170,000 public art installation.
-The winning entry by artists Vicki Couzens, Maree Clarke and Jeph Neale features massive rock boulders which form a circle across the intersection at the southern end of the Footscray Mall, symbolising a coolamon or welcome bowl.
+In 2013, the City of Maribyrnong ran a competition for a $170,000 public art installation.
+The winning entry by artists Vicki Couzens, Maree Clarke, and Jeph Neale features massive boulders which form a circle across the intersection at the southern end of the Footscray Mall, symbolising a coolamon, or welcome bowl.
 The work was installed in June 2013.

-Footscray Community Arts Centre (FCAC) is a centre for contemporary arts, community engagement, cultural development and multicultural arts.
-Since its establishment in 1974, it is estimated that over 2 million community members have visited FCAC or directly participated in one or more of its many events, initiatives, projects, workshops and programs.

 Phoenix Youth Theatre opened in 2014 at Phoenix Youth Centre at 72 Buckley St, Footscray.

-The historic Footscray Drill Hall is home to Women's Circus, founded 1991, and the world famous Snuff Puppets, founded 1992.

 Music

 Footscray has a rich history of music and brass bands, currently being home to the Footscray-Yarraville City Band – FYCB, which rehearses weekly and performs throughout the year locally, nationally and internationally.
 The FYCB conduct an annual Carols by Candlelight event each December in the Yarraville Gardens.
 They were the 2010 VBL State Champions.

 The Hyde Street Youth Band. was established in 1928.
 The Hyde Street Youth Band contributed to the history of the region as the band played the official theme song for the Footscray Football Club (now the Western Bulldogs) while they were playing at the Whitten Oval.
 The FYCB is one of five A-Grade Brass bands in Victoria and has been successful in the National Championships.

 JABULA! – An African Community Choir, and is run by Sudanese singer Ajak Kwai and percussionist Tawanda Gadzikwa.
 The choir brings together people from broad skill levels and diverse African heritages.
 The choir meets fortnightly on Saturdays at the Footscray Community Arts Centre.